 Te ara o te aroha

-–The way of love in the Beginners Nest–
+The way of love in the Nest from 6 months

-The Beginners Nest is a very special space designed with the needs of the youngest in our community in mind.
-Our program is for children who are comfortably walking to age three, in a small and intimate group.
+The Nest is a very special space designed with the needs of the youngest in our community in mind.
+Our program is from six months to comfortably walking, in a small and intimate group.
 The environment provides opportunities to support a young child’s developing independence, concentration and language skills.
 It offers the best beginning for infants and toddlers, giving them the opportunity to grow in independence and confidence

 The Journey to Independence

-Our Montessori Beginners Nest program for children aged 1-3 years runs every day from 7.45-5.15pm.
+The Nest programme runs every day from 7.45-5.30pm.
 We look forward to showing you around and talking to you about your child’s needs and how we can support your family.

 One of the most meaningful aspects of Montessori is the understanding that from a very young age children want to act independently and do things for them themselves.